Making Tax Digital compliance in five steps

 4. Decide how you’ll digitally record transactions

 HMRC’s MTD rules state that all VAT registered businesses must “keep and preserve” their income and outgoings within “functional compatible software”.
-This means you’ll need to:
+This means you need to:

 Be able to send this financial data to HMRC using HMRC-recognised software or apps (in technical language, software that can link via HMRC’s API)

 It’s possible to use different software to do these two things.
 And there’s also what’s called “bridging software”, which allows you to “bridge” programmes like Excel or Google Sheets - which are not MTD compatible - with HMRC’s platform.
-QuickBooks offers a bridging solution, but longer term, these routes can get complicated, so you could be better off with an all-in-one solution which is MTD compatible.
+QuickBooks offers a bridging solution, but longer term, these routes can get complicated, so you’re better off with an all-in-one solution which is MTD compatible.

 One more thing, if you have an accountant or bookkeeper, make sure you they use the same accounting software as you.
 That way you can access the same data and reports.
 For example, QuickBooks for Accountants lets accountants and bookkeepers access their clients’ QuickBooks accounts to check for accuracy, view financial reports and even submit tax returns for them.